Disease Guide ·Stomatitis ·2026

 Extraction Surgery Coverage

 Full mouth extraction costs $1,500-$3,000.
-If covered, this is a significant insurance benefit.
-Some policies require the procedure to be classified as medically necessary (not cosmetic/elective).
-Get pre-authorization from your insurer before proceeding to confirm coverage.
+Some policies require it to be classified as medically necessary, not cosmetic.
+Get pre-authorization before proceeding to confirm coverage.

 Red flag · Exclusion